dd32/td-gh-ex/readme.txt

 The CSS, XHTML and design is released under GPL: http://www.opensource.org/licenses/gpl-license.php

 Feel free to use as you please.
-I would be very pleased if you could keep the Auther-link in the footer.
+I would be very pleased if you could keep the Author-link in the footer.
 Thanks and enjoy.

-Appoinment supports Custom Menu, Widgets and the following extra features:
+Busiprof supports Custom Menu, Widgets and the following extra features:

  - Pre-installed menu and content colors